 Banking Today: Risk Management with AI

-According to McKinsey, risk management standards are rising.
+According to McKinsey, risk management standards are rising, making predictive analytics in banking a must-have.

 With the rise of Big Data, financial risk modelling requires much expertise and thorough management.
 Errors in datasets can lead to near-fatal losses.
 Asia-Pacific bank, for example, lost $4 billion when applied an interest-rate model that contained incorrect assumptions and data errors.
 Needless to say, the stakes are high.